AlbertL7/MySQL-DataDictionary-Plugin/README.md

 ### Key Features Implementation

 #### Collision Detection Algorithm
-The plugin uses a sophisticated multi-pass algorithm to prevent FK label overlaps:
+The plugin uses a sophisticated multi-pass algorithm to prevent FK label overlaps (May miss some fk labels in the ERD):
 1. **Pass 1**: Calculate all relationship data and initial positions
 2. **Pass 2**: Try 14+ different positions for each label to find collision-free placement
 3. **Pass 3**: Render all relationships with optimized label positions